Max Points on a Line

 Algorithm Steps

-- Iterate through each point
+- Iterate through each point ias a potential starting point of a line.

-, create a hash map to store slopes with other points. - Iterate through the rest of the points
+- For each starting point i, create a hash map to store slopes with other points.

-. - Calculate the slope between point
+- Calculate the slope between point iand pointj.
+Handle vertical lines and duplicate points.

-.
-Handle vertical lines and duplicate points. - Store the slope and its count in the hash map.
+- Store the slope and its count in the hash map.

-- The maximum number of points for the line starting at
+- The maximum number of points for the line starting at iis the max count in the map plus any duplicates.

-is the max count in the map plus any duplicates. - Keep track of the global maximum as you iterate through all starting points.
+- Keep track of the global maximum as you iterate through all starting points.

 Slopes from point -1: {}